Fulbright Scholar, IPR University Center, Univ. of Helsinki

 J.D., University of Pennsylvania Law School

 B.A., Pennsylvania State University

-Landau’s J.D. is from the University of Pennsylvania Law School, where he won the Nathan Burkan Memorial Copyright Award.
-In 2005- 2006, he was a Fulbright Scholar at the IPR Center of the University of Helsinki and a Fulbright professor of law at the Hanken Swedish School of Business and Economics.
+Landau’s J.D. is from the University of Pennsylvania Law School, where he won the Nathan Burkan Memorial Copyright Award, sponsored by ASCAP.
+In 2015 he was awarded the “IP Legends Award,” chosen by GSU, GA Tech, the State Bar of Georgia, and the Atlanta Bar.
+In 2009, he was awarded the “Excellence in Intellectual Property Award,” by the GSU IP Advisory Board.
+He was a Fulbright Scholar at the IPR Center of the University of Helsinki and a Fulbright Professor of Law at the HANKEN Swedish School of Business and Economics.

 Prior to entering academia, he practiced law with the New York firms of Cravath, Swaine & Moore and Skadden, Arps, Slate, Meagher & Flom, representing entertainment, technology, and media clients.